overcoil/prestoX-cluster/README.md

 Use the [Makefile](https://github.com/overcoil/prestoX-cluster/blob/master/Makefile) to execute each step as required.

+A typical flow will goes as:
+* Source the Presto artifacts
+* Build and optionally push images from these
+* Setup up the cluster host (Docker or Kubernetes)
+* Configure the cluster
+* Run the cluster

 (I have a set of images based on [Presto 0.266]() and [a Trino 359-based fork]() available for demo/exploration at:
 * [https://hub.docker.com/repository/docker/overcoil/presto-base](https://hub.docker.com/repository/docker/overcoil/presto-base)